-Nissan is presenting its e-4ORCE four-wheel-drive control technology for twin-engine electric cars at the CES in Las Vegas.
-The technology uses both the front and rear engine for recuperation and is designed to provide high-precision engine and brake control.
+Nissan is presenting its e-4ORCE four-wheel-drive control technology for twin-motor electric cars at the CES in Las Vegas.
+The technology uses both the front and rear motor for recuperation and is designed to provide high-precision engine and brake control.

 “The e-4ORCE twin-motor all-wheel control technology offers precise handling and stability, which gives drivers greater confidence and even more excitement than ever before,” said Takao Asami, Senior Vice President of Research and Advanced Engineering at Nissan.
 “This technology enables excellent cornering performance and traction on slippery surfaces and comfortable ride for all passengers.”
 It is the result of experience gained in developing the torque distribution system for the Nissan GT-R (“ATTESA E-TS”) and the smart 4X4 system for the Nissan Patrol.

 At the CES, Nissan will present the e-4ORCE technology in its all-electric Ariya Concept, which was first shown in Tokyo in autumn.
 The electric SUV study already provides a fairly concrete outlook on a future production model, which is expected in about two years.
 In addition, the e-4ORCE system has also been installed in another twin-engined test car in Las Vegas.

 Update 07 June 2020: Nissan provided an update on this e-4ORCE four-wheel-drive control technology with a new article and video.
 According to Nissan, this technology is now in the final stages of development.

 The short video, which once again shows the Leaf converted to an electric all-wheel drive, provides little information about the drive technology.
 At the same time, a graphic briefly shows that the drive power is not only distributed between the front and rear axle but also between the wheels on the inside and outside of the curve – as announced in January.
 But see for yourself: